aaryavlal/frontend/cores/core-3.md

 <details>
 <summary>C) Distributed computing — use multiple cloud servers to process images in parallel, with load balancing distributing work</summary>
-<p>✅ Best answer!
+<p>Best answer!
 Distributed computing scales horizontally — you can add more servers as needed.
 Each server processes images independently with no resource contention, and load balancing ensures even distribution.</p>
 </details>

 <details>
 <summary>D) A combination of all three models depending on the image type</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 While modern systems do use hybrid approaches, distributed computing is the clear primary choice for massive workloads.</p>
 </details>

 ---